karunp94/BookingSystem/README.md

 # BookingSystem
-Python project to book turfparks in a location
+Python project to book turfparks in a location after providing necesaary details